\emph{Ab initio} study of (100) diamond surface spins

-We acknowledge that the results of this research have been achieved using the DECI resource Eagle HPC based in Poland at Poznan with support from the PRACE aisbl and resources provided by the Hungarian Governmental Information Technology Development Agency.
-A.~G.\ acknowledges the National Research, Development, and Innovation Office of Hungary grant No.\ KKP129866 of the National Excellence Program of Quantum-coherent materials project and the Quantum Information National Laboratory supported by the Ministry of Innovation and Technology of Hungary, as well as the EU Commission for the H2020 Quantum Technology Flagship project ASTERIQS (Grant No.\ 820394).
-NPdL was supported by the DARPA DRINQS program (grant D18AC00015).
+We acknowledge that the results of this research have been achieved using the DECI resource Eagle HPC based in Poland at Poznan with support from the PRACE aisbl and resources provided by the Hungarian Governmental Information Technology Development Agency (project gallium).
+A.~G.\ acknowledges the National Research, Development, and Innovation Office of Hungary (NKFIH) grant No.\ KKP129866 of the National Excellence Program of Quantum-coherent materials project and the Quantum Information National Laboratory supported by the Ministry of Culture and Innovation of Hungary (NKFIH grant No.\ 2022-2.1.1-NL-2022-00004) as well as the NKFIH support for the EU QuantERA project MAESTRO and the support from European Commission for the project QuMicro (grant No.\ 101046911).
+NPdL was supported by the DARPA DRINQS program (grant D18AC00015) and the NSF CAREER program (Grant No. DMR-1752047).
 J.~C.\ acknowledges the financial support from the Ministry of Science and Technology, Taiwan (MOST 109-2112-M-018-008-MY3).